adlnet/github-webhook-observer-2021/README.md

 # github-webhook-observer-2021

-This server monitors git webhooks and rebuilds projects when knew commits are made to their repo.
+This server monitors git webhooks and rebuilds projects when new commits are made to their repo.

 It's designed around docker-compose projects and utilizes some of Docker-compose's configuration to rebuild only the docker comtainers that need to.